ethinallen/ethinallen/README.md

 if you're in seattle and want some restaurant recommendations or to chat over coffee feel free to get in touch!

-i can most reliably be reached at: andrewbemery@gmail.com
+i can most reliably be reached at: drew@emery.guru
 ```